Andy Roman practices his version of primal therapy in Jupiter, Florida.

 It's certainly possible to be faced with a current trauma or shock, and become so overwhelmed by the grief response, and thereby slip into depression even as an adult with no prior childhood trauma, repressed or otherwise.
 Even as adults we retain the built-in capacity to get through difficult events by splitting, or fragmenting our own experience, and then integrating things bit by bit.
 Yes, adults without any traumatic history can still get depressed.

 To be the victim of senseless violence, or to experience great loss, or both, can set anyone into a deep feeling response.
 The events of 9/11 are a testimony to that.
 A person would naturally struggle to find meaning in all that suffering, and "getting right with life" again might not happen all at once.
 That would make a certain period of the grieving response, even in a feeling person, seem depressive.

 ANDY: I believe I've achieved critical mass.
 I still regress sometimes, and sometimes to places deeper than I've been before.
-I especially like a deep hot bath, or my sauna for those times.
+I especially like a deep hot bath for those times.
 Am I over all infantile behavior?
 Ask my ex-wives.

 ANDY: Writing my book helped me get all my insights and experiences with therapy out there, and I felt compelled to do that.
 I'm pleased that I did, and that I've gotten a great response from readers.
 People have asked me to write a follow-up to Deep Feeling . . ., and include many more tales of therapy, so I'm thinking about it.
 But frankly, I don't feel so compelled to do so.
 I think my next book would focus on living in relationship from a deep feeling perspective.
 I think it's the best arena for personal development because it's so intimate and it's harder to hide out.
 That would be a book I'd buy!